TomPace101/nanopore_diffusion/notes.md

 - need to compute effective diffusion constant

 # Simulation
-- **PRIORITY** automation to compute effective diffusion constant, generate desired figures
+**PRIORITY** calculate flux integrals, and then effective diffusion constants _THEN_ we need to run for face-centered geometry as well.

+Where should the boundary condition parameters be stored?
+They should be separate from the mesh parameters, because we could run the same mesh with many different boundary conditions.
+Or maybe they should be the same, and I just programmatically generate multiple yaml documents.

-- _THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)
+_THEN_ work on homogenized Fickian diffusion equation (see discussion in Auriault)

+# Separate solution and post-processing

+We don't want to re-run the whole model just to change a plot.
+So we need to separate out the plot data.
+It can be extracted when you generate the solution.
+But we need a way to store it an organize it, so it can get to the plot that needs it.

+Where should we store the effective diffusion constants?
+This brings back the idea of a need for a master table of results.

 # Post-processing
 _EFFORT_ Function to extract data for 1D plot